How to Create Mid Fidelity Wireframes

 - Unlike low-fidelity wireframes, Mid Fidelity wireframes can be used in presenting the wireframe project formally and to the clients or users.

 When Should You Use Mid Fidelity Wireframe

-Additionally, you should take note and know when Mid Fidelity wireframes should not be used.
+Additionally, you should take note and know when Mid-Fidelity wireframes should not be used.
 You should never use the Mid-Fidelity wireframes if the team is not yet clear with the objectives and purpose of the wireframe.
 In such a case, you should go for the Low Fidelity wireframes because they are simply the sketch of the outcome and can be easily edited or changed.
-If your audience is very formal and contains high tech people, then you should consider advancing your Mid Fidelity wireframe to more advanced one, High Fidelity wireframes or prototypes.
+If your audience is very formal and contains high-tech people, then you should consider advancing your Mid-Fidelity wireframe to a more advanced one, High Fidelity wireframes or prototypes.

 How to Create Mid Fidelity Wireframe

 Always learn to use the right tool and for the right job.
 Each program has its strengths, weakness, and best designed to perform a particular task.
 Wondershare Mockitt is among the best and most used tools in creating Wireframes.
 The program has amazing features and built-in templates that can be used to help you create your Wireframe easily.
 It is a cross-platform program that can be compatible hence accessible on any type of device.
 Despite having great rivalry from other software over the past few years, Wondershare Mockitt is still the best tool for designing Low, Mid, or High Fidelity Wireframes.

 The main features of this program